pollinations/pollinations/app/src/assets/text/README.md

 - 🔓 100% Open Source
 - 🆓 Free to use
-- 🔑 No signup or pesky API keys needed
+- 🔑 No signup or API keys
 - 🖼️ Embed like any normal image
-- 🌍 Over 50,000 monthly active users and 2 million images generated worldwide
+- 🌍 Over 50,000 active users and > 2 million images generated per month.
 - 🤝 Integrates with various open-source LLMs, bots, and communities

 Generate amazing images, music videos, and real-time AI-driven visual experiences.
 It's perfect for artists, developers, and anyone who loves to create!